balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/README.md

 Now everything should be set up for building the app:

     buildozer -v android debug
 and after the lengthy build process a bin folder should appear with the compiled android .apk file.
-Our work is complete, we can install this apk to and Android device.
+Our work is complete, we can install this apk to and Android device, the file I built with this method can be downloaded from https://github.com/balazs-szalai/Taichi-AOT-on-Android---detailed-guide-for-beginners/releases/download/v1.0/myapp-0.1-arm64-v8a-debug.apk.

 It is necessary to point out that due to some Vulkan compatibility issues the app will only run on Android 14 or higher, therefore I could not make it work on my own phone with Android 12, but it did work in an Android 14 emulated device in Android Studio.

 ## Why this project?